GrzegorzBlok/FastRsyncNet/README.md

 ### Server-side patching on Azure with Put Block From URL (block assembly)

 For large files stored in Azure Blob Storage, you can apply a delta without streaming any file bytes through your process.
-Instead of downloading the basis file, running DeltaApplier, and uploading the result, you can read the delta's command plan and have Azure assemble the patched blob server-side using Put Block From URL (StageBlockFromUri).
+Instead of downloading the basis file, running DeltaApplier, and uploading the result, you can read the delta's command plan and have Azure Storage assemble the patched blob server-side using Put Block From URL (StageBlockFromUri).
 Unchanged ranges are copied directly from the basis blob, while new ranges are copied directly from the delta blob.

-BinaryDeltaReader.ReadCommands() returns the plan as an IReadOnlyList<DeltaCommand>.
-Each DeltaCommand contains a Type, Offset, and Length:

-DeltaCommandType.CopyCommand - copies Length bytes starting at Offset from the basis file.
-DeltaCommandType.DataCommand - represents Length new bytes stored inline in the delta.
-In this case, Offset is the absolute position of those bytes within the delta stream itself.

-As a result, Copy commands map to ranges in the basis blob, while Data commands map to ranges in the delta blob.
-Reading the plan requires processing only the small command headers; the payload containing the new bytes is skipped.
-This makes the operation inexpensive even for large deltas.
-The delta stream must be seekable, and OpenReadAsync() provides a seekable stream.

-Block assembly validates its inputs, not the output.
-If the basis blob exactly matches the file against which the delta was generated, the command plan reconstructs the target file by design.
-Before assembling the blocks, verify this by comparing the basis blob's Content-MD5 value with the delta's BaseFileHash (both are whole-file MD5 hashes) and, when available, comparing the blob length with BaseFileLength.

 ```csharp
 using Azure;